mitmproxy/mitmproxy/mitmproxy/docs/introduction.rst

 **mitmdump** is the command-line version of mitmproxy.
 Think tcpdump for HTTP.

-**libmproxy** is the library that mitmproxy and mitmdump are built on.

 Documentation, tutorials and distribution packages can be found on the mitmproxy website: `mitmproxy.org <https://mitmproxy.org/>`_